Bryan, TX Slip & Fall Attorneys

 What Is a Duty of Care?

-What are some of the most common slip and trip hazards?
+Some of the most common slip and trip hazards include:

 - Lifted carpeted

 Knowing what caused your fall is crucial to building your claim.
 As your injury attorneys, we need to be able to prove that you encountered an unreasonable hazard, placing liability on the property owner.

 You should take pictures of the scene where you slipped and fell as soon as possible.
 We will also want to obtain statements from anyone who saw you fall, so make sure you have contact information for any eyewitnesses.
 These things will help us help you through this difficult time.

 Defendant’s Strategy in a Slip & Fall Case